POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 Foreign employers or placement agencies are required to course their manpower needs through POEA-licensed Philippine recruitment agencies and manning agencies.

 These local agencies will then forward the application to the POEA for review and approval.
-The POEA screens job postings and issues a job order after it has been verified that it is a legitimate job opening free of suspicions.
+The POEA (now the DMW or the Department of Migrant Workers) screens job postings and issues a job order after it has been verified that it is a legitimate job opening free of suspicions.
 You can then apply for job openings with the approved job orders.

-A word of caution, jobs from previous work orders may no longer be available.
-So, when looking for jobs, choose from the most recent job orders on the POEA database or the list at the top of this guide.
+But here’s a caveat: jobs from previous work orders may no longer be available.
+So, when looking for jobs, choose from the most recent job orders on the POEA/DMW database.
 Details of job orders also include the date of submission, the names of each position, and the number of positions.

 How to Apply for Jobs in Australia Through POEA-Accredited Agencies: 9 Steps